oddbird/css-sandbox/src/scope/parent-selector.md

 Note that `:scope`…

 - Represents the single scope-root element
-- Is implied first unless explicitly placed in a scoped selector
+- Is implied at the start unless explicitly placed in a scoped selector
 - Implicit and explicit starting `:scope` match the same element
 - Implicit and explicit starting `:scope` have _different_ specificity